Ready or not, one-day shipping is here.

-Not only does your operation achieve a big win, your team’s job gets easier (even though they are more productive) and you retain the ability to deliver top-shelf customer service.
+Not only does your operation achieve a big win, but your team’s job also gets easier (even though they are more productive) and you retain the ability to deliver top-shelf customer service.

 And with a greatly enhanced ability to move and transact inventory, you now have a competitive leg-up to use in the race for one-day/next-day shipping.

 The benefits don’t stop there, however.
 Mobile barcoding using ADC technology with wireless handheld scanners and IoT devices is a versatile, expandable technology that can be used as a real-time inventory management system with near 100% accuracy, fulfill WMS or SCM software functions in your warehouse, and mobilize field services by extending ERP capabilities to delivery drivers, sales reps and more.